jskri/modeling-with-tla/README.md

 ### Requirements

-To build the PDF, you will need:
+To build the PDF on Unix, you will need:

 - [Pandoc](https://pandoc.org): to convert from Markdown to PDF